godspeedsystems/gs_doc/docs/microservices/setup/getting-started.md

 godspeed create my_test_project
 ```
 During the setup, you will be asked which datastores you need.
 Also whether you need Kafka.
 Say yes or no, depending on your requirements.

+> By default, `latest` version is selected for gs_service.
+You should select either `latest` or any highest semantic version available in the list.

 ### Step3: CD to your project
 ```sh